 for Loop in Java

 The for loop is one of the most fundamental and widely used control flow constructs in Java.
 It provides a compact and structured way to execute a block of code repeatedly for a known number of iterations.
-Whether you are iterating through a range of numbers, processing arrays, generating patterns, or implementing algorithms, the java-for-loop">for loop plays a central role in almost every Java program.
+Whether you are iterating through a range of numbers, processing arrays, generating patterns, or implementing algorithms, the for loop plays a central role in almost every Java program.

 At its core, the for loop is designed for count-controlled iteration, where the number of repetitions is either known beforehand or can be determined logically.
 Unlike other looping constructs such as while or do-while, the for loop brings initialization, condition checking, and update logic together in a single, readable statement.
 This makes it not only powerful but also highly expressive when used correctly.